YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

   from s1.t as a1 inner join s2.t as a2 using(k);
   ```

   Notice that neither the role name nor the database name appears in the SQL statements—and nor can they.
-Different objects in the same database (both schemas and schema objects) can have different owners.
+Different objects in the same database (both schemas and schema-objects) can have different owners.
 An object is (initially at least) owned by the role that creates it.
 Object ownership is a key component of the privilege model.
-If schema _s1_ is owned by role _r1_, a session whose _current_role_ is _r2_ cannot use any schema object in schema _s1_ unless _r2_ is first granted the _usage_ privilege on schema _s1_.
+If schema _s1_ is owned by role _r1_, a session whose _current_role_ is _r2_ cannot use any schema-object in schema _s1_ unless _r2_ is first granted the _usage_ privilege on schema _s1_.
 This necessary condition isn't sufficient.
 For example, _r2_ cannot select rows from table _s1.t_ unless it additionally has been granted the _select_ privilege on this table.
 And this alone does not allow _r2_ to change the content of _s1.t_.

   Further, you can define both a function and a table with the same name in the same schema.
 But you cannot define both a view and a table, or both a function and a procedure, with the same name in the same schema.
 The sub-space within a schema within which names must be unique is called a _catalog_—and a catalog has a name.
 For example, tables and views are in the _pg_class_ catalog; functions and procedures are in the _pg_proc_ catalog; and types are in the _pg_type_ catalog.

-- Schemas and schema objects are referred to as _local_ objects—local, that is, to a particular database and visible only to sessions that are connected to that database.
+- Schemas and schema-objects are referred to as _local_ objects—local, that is, to a particular database and visible only to sessions that are connected to that database.

-- Artifacts like a trigger or a constraint are _secondary objects_.
-A secondary object cannot exist autonomously like a schema or an object can.
-Rather, a secondary object must "hang off" a schema object.
+- Artifacts like a trigger or a constraint are _secondary-objects_.
+A secondary-object cannot exist autonomously like a schema or an object can.
+Rather, a secondary-object must "hang off" a schema-object.
 For example, a trigger must hang off a table.
-Secondary objects are transitively local objects.
-The name of  a secondary object must be unique within the schema object off which it hangs.
+Secondary-objects are transitively local objects.
+The name of  a secondary-object must be unique within the schema-object off which it hangs.
 In other words, two tables, _s1.t_ and _s2.t_ can each have a constraint called _c_.

 ### Artifacts, roles, and objects

 A role is the principal that owns things.
 Tautologically, a role has no owner and it is not an object.
 (This is why the term "artifact" was used as the umbrella for roles and objects.)
 Any artifact that is not a role is, tautologically, some kind of object—either global or local.
 And every object has an owner.
-(Strictly speaking, a secondary object does not have a direct owner.
-Rather, it inherits its ownership from the owner of the schema object off which it hangs.
+(Strictly speaking, a secondary-object does not have a direct owner.
+Rather, it inherits its ownership from the owner of the schema-object off which it hangs.
 This subtle distinction has no consequence for the YBMT scheme.)

 ### The native PG features allow too much freedom

 PG's mechanisms allow you to configure a role so that it can connect to zero, to just one, or to several, databases.
 A role that has _"...with superuser..."_ can connect to _any_ database, including ones that are still to be created without itself needing explicit privileges to allow this.
 But a role that does not have _"...with superuser..."_ cannot connect to a database unless it has the explicitly granted _connect_ privilege that allows this.
 Notice that, the _connect_ privilege on a database (just like _any_ object privilege) can be granted to _public_.
 However, the conventions of the YBMT scheme disallow this.
 Two other privileges govern what a role can do within a database.

 - The _create_ privilege governs object creation.
 When role _r1_ has _create_ on database _d1_, it can create schemas within database _d1_.
-And then _r1_ can create schema objects within any schema that it owns.
+And then _r1_ can create schema-objects within any schema that it owns.
 (Any object is owned, initially, by the role that creates it.
 But the ownership of an existing object can be changed.)
 - The _temporary_ privilege governs the creation of objects within a database's temporary schema.
 This schema is referred to using the alias _pg_temp_.
 But it might have a different actual name, like _pg_temp_3_.
-- Just as a role that has _"...with superuser..."_ can connect to _any_ database without needing the explicit _connect_ privilege, so can such a role create schemas, regular schema objects, and temporary objects without needing the explicit _create_ and _temporary_ privileges.
+- Just as a role that has _"...with superuser..."_ can connect to _any_ database without needing the explicit _connect_ privilege, so can such a role create schemas, regular schema-objects, and temporary objects without needing the explicit _create_ and _temporary_ privileges.

 Notice, though, that a database has attributes that are set at _create_ or _alter_ time by _"...with allow_connections... connection limit..."_.
 The argument of the _allow_connections_ keyword is _true_ or _false_; and the argument of the _connection limit_ keyword pair is _-1_, _0_, or a positive integer.
 Zero means what it says.
 And _1_ is short hand for "unlimited".
 These notions have the obvious meaning for a role that does not have _"...with superuser..."_.
 But _connection limit_ has no effect for a role that has _"...with superuser..."_.